Petrol Prices "Stable" — But Stealth Hikes Have Already Begun

 While India holds steady, Pakistan just increased petrol prices by PKR 55 per litre.
 This shows how difficult it is for countries without India's scale and reserves to manage oil shocks.
 India's larger economy and diversified supply chains give it more cushion.

-What Could Trigger a Price Hike in India?
+What Could Trigger a Full Price Hike?

 Watch out for these triggers: